-Establish a quarter-percent sales tax in New York State that would be dedicated for public transportation.
+• Establish a quarter-percent sales tax in New York State that would be dedicated for public transportation.
 Within the MTA region, this surcharge would be added to a sales tax surcharge that currently supports

-- the agency's operations.
-This would be similar to California's initiatives. - Convert the motor vehicle registration fee in New York State to a tax assessed against a vehicle's value.
+- Convert the motor vehicle registration fee in New York State to a tax assessed against a vehicle's value.
 Unlike the current system, this "ad valorem" tax would allow for growth in collections and could be used flexibly to support mass transportation. - Create special taxation districts. - Use innovative financing techniques such as lease-purchase arrangements that would actually generate income for the MTA, and could be applied to other capital projects.